syncfusion-content/fileformat-docs/File-Formats/Presentation/Loading-and-Saving-the-Presentation.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/blob/master/Read-and-save-PowerPoint-presentation/Open-and-save-PowerPoint).

 ## Opening an existing Presentation from stream

 You can open an existing PowerPoint Presentation from stream by using the overloads of Open method.